 The structure of the qualification comprises five units which are all mandatory:

-This qualification will be delivered, assessed and assured in line with:
+This qualification will be delivered, assessed and assured in line with the CNHC code of conduct, ethics and performance.

 A range of practical and knowledge-based assessments will be arranged, including vocational experience and observation of practice.